Applying Shingles on Steep

 Technical Bulletin #23

-On every roof installation, the fasteners should be placed according to the shingle manufacturer’s installation instructions.
-On steep slope roofs, correct placement of nails on laminated (two-piece) shingles is even more critical as the nails will penetrate both shingle layers when placed correctly.
+Fasteners should be placed according to the shingle manufacturer’s installation instructions.
+On very steep slope roofs, correct placement of nails on laminated (two-piece) shingles is even more critical as the nails will penetrate both shingle layers when placed correctly.
 If the nails are placed too high on the shingle, it is possible that, over time, the bottom layer, which will be held in place only by the factory applied adhesive, will delaminate and slide off the roof.

-* Check with the shingle manufacturers regarding the type and quantity of nails/adhesive.
+*Check the shingle manufacturer’s installation instructions to know the correct pattern, type and quantity of nails and adhesive.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.

 © Copyright 1989 - Canadian Asphalt Shingle Manufacturers' Association.
 All Rights Reserved.